Lukc/tartines-www/rules.md

 Voting rights are granted to all members of the Council as soon as they are officially named as such.
 Those voting rights *must not* be used to alter past votes, not even those that happened during the same meeting as the new member was named.

+# Memos

+Memos *may* be published by [Council] members to document changes in Tartines’ events or infrastructure.
+A memo *must* be published for any non-trivial event.

+Council members *must* be notified individually of new memos in the shortest possible delays.

 # Property